Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ### Additional Failure behaviors ###{#DASH_Ingest_Common_Failure_Behaviors}

-   The following items defins additional behavior of an ingest source when encountering certain error responses from the receiving entity.
+   The following items defines additional behavior of an ingest source when encountering certain error responses from the receiving entity.

     1. When the ingest source receives a TCP connection attempt timeout, abort midstream, response timeout, TCP send/receive timeout or
          5xx response when attempting to POST content to the [=Receiving entity=], it MUST

          1a.
 For manifest objects: re-resolve DNS on each retry (per the DNS TTL) and retry as defined in [general](#general).

          1b.
 For media objects: re-resolve DNS on each retry (per the DNS TTL) and continue uploading for n seconds, where n is the segment duration.
-After it reaches the media object duration value, [=Ingest source] MUST continue with the next media object, updating the manifest object with a discontinuity marker appropriate for the protocol format.
+After it reaches the media object duration value, the [=Ingest source=] MUST continue with the next media object, and update the manifest object with a discontinuity marker appropriate for the protocol format.
 To maintain continuity of the time-line, the ingest source SHOULD continue to upload the missing media object with a lower priority.
 The reason for this is to maintain an archive without discontinuity in case the stream is played back at a later time.
          Once a media object is successfully uploaded, the ingest source SHOULD update the corresponding manifest object to reflect the now available media object.
 Note that many HLS clients do not like changes to manifest files, such as removing a previously present discontinuity, so this should only be applied for MPEG DASH manifests.

     2. Upon receipt of an HTTP 403 or 400 error, the ingest source MAY be configured to NOT retry sending the fragments, hence
-          N will be 0, as descrbed in  [general](#general)
+          N will be 0, as descrbed in [general](#general).

    ## HLS specific requirements ##{#HLS_Ingest_specific_requirements}